Jaybit0/QML/readme.md

 You can build circuits using the modules integrated functions.
 A circuit is built sequentially, meaning that new gates are added to the end of the circuit.
 For all examples, we assume to have `2` `model lanes` and `4` `parameter lanes` as in the [previous example](#creating-a-circuit).

 When referencing circuits, we recommend avoiding absolute indices.
-Instead, you can access all `target lane`- and `model lane` indices using the functions
+Instead, you can access all `model lane`- and `parameter lane` indices using the functions

 ```julia
 model_lanes(grover_circ)